-On November 15th, Temple Solel (FL) held its first Jewish Vegetarian Food Festival with the support of the Emanuel J Friedman Philanthropies and Hazon, the Jewish Sustainability Network.
+On November 15th, Temple Solel (FL) held its first Jewish Vegetarian Food Festival with the support of the Hazon Seal Ethical Eating Mini Grant (awarded thanks to the generous support of Emanuel J Friedman Philanthropies).

 The festival was designed to teach the community about the environmental and ethical benefits of eating a plant-based diet and making more ethical egg purchases- and doing this all deliciously.